-This Kacha Aamer Chutney (Chatni) or Green Mango Chutney is probably the best summer special chutney to go with simple and light summer dishes.
+This Kancha Aamer Chutney (Chatni) or Bengali Green Mango Chutney is probably the best summer special chutney to go with simple and light summer Bengali recipes.
 Plus, it has absolutely zero oil, and by that, I mean no oil or butter in any form whatsoever!
 And….takes barely 10 minutes to get this ready.
 Oh!
 Did I tell you it practically needs only 3 ingredients and a Pressure Cooker (or Instant Pot)?

 The only respite a heat-stroked soul can have in Indian summer would be Mangoes.
 In every form, whether unripened or fully ripe fragrant Mango fruit.
 I have a special fondness for this fruit and I, practically look forward to that season just for this.